-INSPECTION CHAMBER/ MANHOLE ONE- LOCATED TO THE FRONT We were unable to find the front manhole, we are advised it is under the shingle.
+All rights reserved.
+Reproduction in any form without express written consent of 1stAssociated.co.uk is prohibited Page 86 of 103 INSPECTION CHAMBER/ MANHOLE ONE- LOCATED TO THE FRONT We were unable to find the front manhole, we are advised it is under the shingle.

-Front manhole hidden under shingle INSPECTION CHAMBER/ MANHOLE TWO - LOCATED TO THE REAR We were unable to lift the rear manhole as it was inset into the paving.
+INSPECTION CHAMBER/ MANHOLE TWO - LOCATED TO THE REAR We were unable to lift the rear manhole as it was inset into the paving.

 Finally, it must be emphasised that the condition of the property's foul drains can only be ascertained by the carrying out of a test; such a test has not been undertaken.
 Should there be leaks in the vicinity of the building then problems could occur, particularly with respect to the stability of the building's foundations.
 Drainage repairs are inevitably costly and may result in damage being caused to those areas of the property beneath, or adjacent to, which the drains have been run.

-Marketing by: -

-www.1stAssociated.co.uk

-FUTURE DEVELOPMENT AND DRAINS From 1st October 2011 the water authority took over responsibility for shared private sewers.
+All rights reserved.
+Reproduction in any form without express written consent of 1stAssociated.co.uk is prohibited FUTURE DEVELOPMENT AND DRAINS From 1st October 2011 the water authority took over responsibility for shared private sewers.
 These private sewers are now public sewers.
 However, general drainage searches will not show the location of all the public sewers within the boundary of a property and other such matters that may restrict development.
 The water authority's prior consent is required to build within 3 metres of a public sewer.
 The owner is responsible for the cost of obtaining the water authority's consent which may include the re-routing of the public sewer.
 If you intend to carry out any such development at the property you should obtain a speciality drainage report to ascertain the route of the sewers and drains.
 RAINWATER/SURFACE WATER DRAINAGE Whilst very innocent looking rainwater downpipes can cause lots of problems.
 If they discharge directly onto the ground they can affect the foundations and even if they are taken away to soakaways they can attract nearby tree roots or again affect foundations.
 Some rainwater drains are taken into the main drainage system, which is now illegal (as we simply do not have the capacity to cope with it), and can cause blockages to the main drains!
 Here we have done our best from a visual inspection to advise of any particular problems.
 We have been unable to determine the ultimate means of rain/surface water disposal.
 In this era of property, they are likely to be combined/shared drains which are where the foul water and the surface water combines.
 These can be a problem during heavy rainfall and peak periods, such as the 8/9 o'clock rush to work.
 Finally, rain/surface water drains have not been tested and their condition or effectiveness is not known.
 Similarly, the adequacy of soak-aways has not been established although you are advised that they tend to silt up and become less effective with time.
-Please also see our comments within the Gutters and Downpipes section. -- Marketing by: -- www.1stAssociated.co.uk 0800 298 5424 O
+Please also see our comments within the Gutters and Downpipes section. - Marketing by: - www.1stAssociated.co.uk 0800 298 5424

-OUTSIDE

-SUN MAP

-The Sun Map shows the sun's path as it travels around the property on a specific date; the date can be seen at the very bottom of the picture.
+All rights reserved.
+Reproduction in any form without express written consent of 1stAssociated.co.uk is prohibited OUTSIDE SUN MAP The Sun Map shows the sun's path as it travels around the property on a specific date; the date can be seen at the very bottom of the picture.
 The arrows show the sun's position using a 24 hour clock face around the property.